Poor foot alignment cause of many muscle aches and pains

 In reality, very few people would ever stick to such a regime.

 Realistically, once you reach the end of your teen years/early adulthood when your bones have hardened, the shape of your feet at that time is what you’re stuck with.
 However, you can change what happens when your feet strike the ground.

-That’s why chemist shops normally carry a range of generic orthotics and orthotic thongs or other footwear that suit many situations – especially ankles rolling in and low medial arches.
+That’s why many pharmacies and some shoe stores carry a range of generic orthotics and orthotic thongs or other footwear that suit many situations – especially ankles rolling in and low medial arches.

 Podiatrists are the foot specialists and can provide custom made orthotics.
 But insist on getting rubberised orthotics that support your feet while allowing them to flex and move, as they should.
-Never accept very hard, inflexible orthotics.
+Never accept very hard, rigid, inflexible orthotics - even with some padding on top.
 In my opinion, they will not only damage your feet more but also cause other repercussions throughout your body.